 Commissioned by the Franciscan order in 1552 and terminated in 1560, it has been taken over by the Spaniard during the Caste War in 1847 and used as a fortress and military base.
 Inside the convent, you can admire pieces of art of that time, and in the garden, you will find one of the largest cenotes in Yucatan, but close to the public.

 You could sit there in one of the famous white love chairs and watch the world go by.
 I promise you won’t get bored.
 Street vendors, tourists, locals taking a stroll in their colorful dresses, local dancers performing.

 Try the delicious Marquesitas, or, for the weight watchers, an esquite.

 Especially in the early night, it turns into a magical atmosphere.

 Every day at 7 pm there is a free walking tour around town.
 A knowledgeable local guide will take you through the history and the most exciting spots of the city.

 Every night except Monday, you can appreciate a beautiful story projected on the walls of the ex-convent, about the history of Valladolid, with beautiful lights and music.
 It lasts only 30 minutes at 9.00 pm in Spanish and 9.25 in English.
 It’s free.
 Don’t miss it.

-One of the things I have enjoyed the most was getting out early morning, around 7.00 am, biking in and around Valladolid, and getting to the nearby cenotes when nobody had reached yet.
+One of the things I enjoyed the most was getting out early morning, around 7.00 am, biking in and around Valladolid, and getting to the nearby cenotes when nobody had reached yet.
 It’s a beautiful short ride and a peaceful visit.
 Here is my full guide to the best cenotes near Valladolid – Mexico.

-Valladolid, despite being a relatively small town, boasts a few exciting museum worth paying a visit to:
+Valladolid, despite being a relatively small town, boasts a few exciting museums worth paying a visit to:

 Museo San Roque – for archeology lovers